 By screening for particular antibodies and autoantibodies, we can get an insight into whether your immune system could be preventing embryos from implanting properly.

 C4M2 is the name of a gene mutation that can be carried by both men and women, and if passed to an embryo it can cause both failed implantation and miscarriage.
-Our pioneering scientists were the first in the world to discover that this can be treated with heparin, which if you or your partner are a carrier can improve your chances of success.
+Our pioneering scientists were the first in the world to discover that this can be treated with heparin.

 “I always thank CARE.
 I wouldn't have a family if it weren't for them.”